More entropy with haveged

 A side-note: on Linux, information about the amount of entropy

-available can be found under /proc/sys/kernel/random/
+available can be found under /proc/sys/kernel/random/, along

 with other parameters of the kernel entropy device and a UUID